-With more time spent at home as we navigate the novel coronavirus pandemic, we're all missing our old traditions, like catching up with friends over happy hour drinks or watching your team fight for the win with the other regulars.
+There's nothing like catching up with friends over happy hour drinks or watching your team fight for the win with the other regulars at your local pub.

 And, of course, ordering your favorite bar food that always hits the spot.